markstringer-dti/markstringer-dti.github.io/dti.md

 Person 2: Humph.
 Fine.

-In improvisation classes, they teach that these aren't the kind of answers that result in an fun scene.
+In improvisation classes, they teach that these aren't the kind of answers that result in a fun scene.
 Why?
 Because they "block" the scene moving forward.
 They don't build on it and move it forward.
 The poodle response is completely trying to stop the "offer" of the cabbage.
 It ruins any chance of an interesting cabbage story.

 What could be an interesting cabbage story?
 The story of two people that learn to fly on the wings of their own farts.
 Or a story of the dangers of living with a pot of Kimchi that brews for so long that it becomes self aware.